input-output-hk/mantis/README.md

 git commit -m "Update nix-sbt sha"
 ```

+For this command to work you'll need the [Flakes](https://nixos.wiki/wiki/Flakes) feature enabled in your `nix` environment.

 *NOTE:* This should only be necessary when updating dependencies
 (For example, edits to build.sbt or project/plugins.sbt will likely need to be regenerated)